Where to stay in Lake Como – the 7 best towns from a local

-The lake is spreading through a vast area and each town has somehow the own feeling, there is no great or “less” great, they just have a different character.
+The lake is spreading through a vast area and each town has somehow the own feeling.
+They all have a different character.

 I had an Australian friend staying in Como for 3 weeks and he absolutely loved it.

-He had a bike and with that, he could explore all the major sites, mountains and even explore Switzerland (just a few kilometers away).
+He had a bike and with that, he could explore all the major sites, mountains and even explore Switzerland (just a few kilometres away).

 He had easy access to all he needed for his stay, supermarkets, bars, cafes, restaurants.

 Moreover, on a rainy day, he could grab the train and be in Milan in 30 minutes to visit the city, the unique museums and the great shopping.